 Our Stuff executive team includes leaders from across the business brought together in their commitment to championing our company, brands and people.
 Their combined expertise oversees all the work we do each day for millions of Kiwis across our multiple platforms.

-The new team is focused on building a strong, sustainable business with exceptional local journalism at its heart, developing new products and services through innovation and partnerships, and ensuring our culture is second to none.
+The team is focused on building a strong, sustainable business with exceptional journalism at its heart, developing new products and services through innovation and partnerships, and ensuring our culture is second to none.

-Dale Bridle, Chief Financial Officer and Operations Director
+Chief Financial Officer & Operations Director (Interim)

 Mark was appointed Stuff Editorial Director in November 2017; a critical role for the company as we aim to serve New Zealanders through excellent local and national journalism across all platforms.

 The Editorial Director is responsible for leading our journalists around the country and for the delivery of a successful editorial strategy across all of our publications and platforms.
 It sets the editorial vision for the group.
 Mark oversees our news media flagship site, Stuff, and the group’s 60 national, regional and community newspapers.